-The PhD programme consists of six different pillars (thematic areas), providing a wide variety of possibilities to conduct PhD research.
+The PhD programme consists of seven different pillars (thematic areas), providing a wide variety of possibilities to conduct PhD research.

-Urban Competitiveness and Resilience: analyses which factors determine a city’s socio-economic success compared to other cities and regions.
+Urban Economic Development and Resilience: analyses which factors determine a city’s socio-economic success compared to other cities and regions.
 Interest in issues of economic growth, distribution and sustainability.
 Welcomes multi-disciplinary studies related to a variety of topics in urban economics such as competitiveness, economic resilience, transitions towards sustainable economic development, poverty, inequality, innovation, informal economic development and economic policies.
-Read more here.

-Managing and Financing Urban Infrastructure: provides hands-on knowledge and expertise on how local governments can most efficiently provide, manage, finance and operate municipal infrastructure assets to deliver desired levels of service to help cities become greener.
+Green Cities and Infrastructure: provides hands-on knowledge and expertise on how local governments can most efficiently provide, manage, finance and operate municipal infrastructure assets to deliver desired levels of service to help cities become greener.
 The specialization is anchored on our Green City Concept, which gives a framework to help cities become greener, more sustainable, liveable, healthier and competitive.
-Read more here.

-Urban Land Governance: adopts a governance approach to urban and peri-urban land, water and natural resources.
+Urban Land Governance for Sustainable Development: adopts a governance approach to urban and peri-urban land, water and natural resources.
 There are three inter-related focal areas: 1) understanding the legal framework of land and the institutions that govern land development, formal and informal regulations, as well as public and private actors; 2) key land market instruments and how they affect land use and land markets, and help governments increase revenues; and 3) the sustainable use and management of urban land, water and natural resources.
-Read more here

-Urban Strategies and Planning: aims at understanding the complex processes which happen in cities and cause permanent transformations.
+Strategic Urban Planning and Policy: aims at understanding the complex processes which happen in cities and cause permanent transformations.
 We interpret cities as systems that are exposed to urbanization and globalization processes where diverse stakeholders have important roles for ensuring the city’s development and sustainability.
 Our research investigates the relationship between local socio-economic and spatial development and the conditions created by policies and through socio-spatial dynamics.”
-Read more here.